lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 #### _Tu es Petrus et super hanc petram_:
 Donougher: ‘Thou art Peter \[*Petrus*\], and upon this rock \[*petra*\] I will build my church’, Matthew 16:18.

-Madden: *Tu es Petrus … hanc Petrum:* Jesus’ words to Peter: “You are Peter and on this rock I shall build my Church” (see here).
+Madden: *Tu es Petrus … hanc Petrum:* Jesus’ words to Peter: “You are Peter and on this rock I shall build my Church” (Matthew 16:18).

 #### Les Halles … Café Musain:
 Madden: The great Halles of Paris were still the site of the central market.
 Corinthe was one of the independent city-states of ancient Greece.
 The place Saint-Michel was not the modern square on the left bank of the Seine but on the site of today’s place Edmond Rostand, just outside the Luxembourg gardens.